 - Leave paper

-PAN has prepared a one pager on telehealth for exactly this purpose.
-This one-pager has more details on the issue and contact information for PAN staff if they have any follow-up questions.
-You should print this one-pager before going to the town hall and give it to a staff member.
+PAN has prepared reference sheets on key issues for exactly this purpose.
+These materials have more details on issues and contact information for PAN staff if they have any follow-up questions.
+You should print these materials before going to the town hall and give it to a staff member.
 You should also leave your contact information and ask for the contact information of the staff.

 - Say you will follow up – and then do it